samuelstroschein/svelte-fluttered/README.md

   <p>World</p>
 </div>
 ```
 First problem: Why is everything a div?
-HTML has meaningful tags such as a "<p>".
+HTML has meaningful tags such as a `<p>`.
 I have to look into the CSS (whether inline or not) to understand that the following div is displayed as a row.
 Furthermore,  "justify-content", "justify-items", "justify-self", "align-content", "align-items", "place-content", "place-items" and "place-items".
 Which CSS property is the correct one?
 I have no clue.
 Telling by the memes, I am not alone.

 **Proposed implementation:**
 ```svelte